Opening Range Breakout Options Strategies: How to Backtest and Automate ORB Setup

 • Filter trades based on range width or volatility

-Why Backtesting ORB Strategies Is Critical
+Why Backtesting ORB Strategies Is Important

 ORB strategies can look simple, but small rule changes can significantly impact results.
 Without testing, it is difficult to know whether a setup has a real edge.